-Our school offers the IB Primary Years Programme (PYP).
-The PYP is a framework that schools can use while developing their chosen international curriculum.
-It provides the school with a set of guidelines for creating meaningful learning opportunities for students.
+Our school is a Candidate School for the IB Primary Years Programme.
+The PYP is a framework from which each school incorporates and develops their chosen international curriculum.
+It provides the school with a set of guidelines to assist in creating meaningful learning opportunities for students.